Error: Contact form not found.

 4. Means Test Alternative Analysis – Calculate disposable income using IRS standards to determine repayment plan amount

-5. Petition Preparation and Filing – Complete bankruptcy petition with attorney assistance, submit filing fee ($313), and receive automatic stay protection
+5. Petition Preparation and Filing – Complete bankruptcy petition with attorney assistance, submit the required filing materials and applicable court fee, and filing may trigger the automatic stay, depending on the circumstances.

 Income Requirements That Determine Chapter 13 Eligibility

 “Regular income” requires steady, predictable earnings from acceptable sources: wages, self-employment, Social Security, pensions, unemployment benefits, rental income, or disability payments.
-Income stability typically requires 6 months history, with special considerations for seasonal workers and variable income.
+Trustees and courts may review income history and documentation to evaluate plan feasibility.
 Disposable income calculations determine repayment plan feasibility.

 Documentation Bankruptcy Trustees Require